 OS400: Prep for Research in Marine Science - This course introduces students to the details of conducting research in marine science and marine biology.
 Both theoretical and practical components of scientific research will be presented.
 Subsequently, students receive individual instruction in the development of their own research proposal.
 Prerequisites/Corequisites: Marine Biology majors: BI201, BI210, BI220, BI301, OS101 and OS203.
-Marine Science majors: BI210 or CH310, OC210, OS101, OS203, OS204, and OS212.
+Marine Science or Oceanography majors: BI210 or CH310, OS101, OS203, OS204, OS210 and OS212.
 Rec.
 3, Lab 3, Cr.
 4.

 OS401 : Research Project - This course requires students to complete a self-designed study that results in an undergraduate thesis.
-This thesis can be an independent research project or a discrete component of an ongoing research program directed by a faculty member.
+This thesis can be an independent research project developed and executed by the student.
 Research projects may be conducted under the supervision of a researcher not associated with Maine Maritime Academy, but an Ocean Studies faculty member must serve as an internal sponsor and overseer of the project.
 Prerequisite: OS400.
 Rec.
 3, Lab 3, Cr.
 4.